3Emme/tap-room-redux/README.md

-# __ParksApi__
+# __tap-room__

-#### __An API for states and national parks.
-October 30, 2020__
+#### __A site for managing kegs in an all-kombucha taproom.
+November 20, 2020__

 #### By _**Emme Buentiempo**_

 ## Description

-This application was created as an Epicodus assignment, with the intent to have it serve as a demonstration of knowledge after the program's 13th week.
+This application was created as an Epicodus assignment, with the intent to have it serve as a demonstration of knowledge after the program's 16th week.
 For the time being this README will serve as a checklist to demonstrate the satisfaction of all project requirements and objectives.

 ## Project requirements: